nerdschoolbergen/modern-javascript-and-web-apis/exercise3/README.md

 # Exercise 3 - Making a REST API for Reviews (for a TV-show)
 In this exercise you will create a full REST API to work with reviews (for a TV-show).

-:exclamation: In this exercise you will continue on the work you did in exercise 1 and 2, so no need to creating something new.
+:exclamation: In this exercise you will continue on the work you did in exercise 1 and 2, so no need to create a new repository.

 You will learn to: